Dashstrom/raspinel/README.md

 ⚠️ Warning : no security guarantee, please do not use this package for access to sensitive data.

-⚠️ Developed only for window client to linux remote at the moment.
+⚠️ Currently support only window client to linux remote.

 ## Table of Contents